MeNToS64exe/nvim/README.md

 - `"p"` is remapped to paste without overwriting the unnamed register.

+This config is still missing a lot of mappings, they will be completed soon

 ---

 ## Overview

+What is inside the project, how to add to it and what to change (directory lua/MeNToS64exe)
 ### init.lua

 - Loads keymaps, settings, and lazy.nvim configuration.
-- Sets up an autocommand group to:
-    - Remove trailing whitespace on save.
+- Sets up an autocommand group to remove trailing whitespace on save.
-    - Format buffer via LSP (`none-ls`).
 ### mappings.lua

 - Defines all key bindings as described above.